Devuxious/radon/contributing.md

 * Spelling / grammatical errors in documentation, Javadocs, or markdown files.
 * Fix issues reported on the issue tracker.
 * Implement an enhancement / feature request on the issue tracker.
+    * If a transformer is implemented, it needs to be added as an enum field to
+        1. `xyz.itzsomebody.radon.transformers.Transformers` and
+        2. Be documented accordingly.
 * Update code or documentation to adhere to the specified styleguides.

 The rules for guidelines are pretty simple: